GoogleChrome/CertificateTransparency/log_states.md

 `Qualified` CT logs are periodically imported to the list of CT logs recognized by Chrome.
-When evaluated in CT-enforcing versions of Chrome, SCTs from CT logs in the `Qualified` state at time of check contribute towards CT Compliance for both the Embedded SCT and the OCSP/TLS SCT criteria.
+When evaluated in CT-enforcing versions of Chrome, SCTs from CT logs in the `Qualified` state at time of check contribute towards CT Compliance for both the Embedded SCT and the TLS SCT criteria.

 ---